systemd Boot Process

 The following chart is a structural overview of well-known systemd units and their position in the boot-up logic, according to freedesktop.
 The chart comes from here.

-The first target of systemd to be launched is default.target
+The first target of systemd to be launched is default.target, which is typically a symbolically linked to graphical.target or multi-user.target

 (depending on whether system is configured for a GUI or only a text console).

-If you want to add your own system service into systemd hierarchy, it would be usally be added multi-user.target
+If you want to add your own system service into systemd hierarchy, it would be usally be added multi-user.target, like for example:

 /etc/systemd/system/myservice.service